WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   `boolean`: Whether the last change was automatic.

-<a name="getActiveBlockIdByBlockNames" href="#getActiveBlockIdByBlockNames">#</a> **getActiveBlockIdByBlockNames**

-Returns the clientId for the first 'active' block of a given array of block names.
-A block is 'active' if it (or a child) is the selected block.
-Returns the first match moving up the DOM from the selected block.

-_Parameters_

--   _state_ `Object`: Global application state.
--   _validBlocksNames_ `Array<string>`: The names of block types to check for.

-_Returns_

--   `string`: The matching block's clientId.

 <a name="getAdjacentBlockClientId" href="#getAdjacentBlockClientId">#</a> **getAdjacentBlockClientId**

 Returns the client ID of the block adjacent one at the given reference